NickSto/pcr/README.md

 When the consensus-calling process doesn't have enough information to call a base, it inserts an N or another IUPAC ambiguity code.
 This can happen in several cases, like when the two single-strand consensus sequences disagree, the PHRED quality is low, or the ends of the reads were trimmed.

-The script `trimmer.py` in the `makrutenko` directory was written to deal with these bases.
+The script `trimmer.py` in the `bfx` directory was written to deal with these bases.
 It can trim the ends of reads when they contain too many N's or ambiguous bases, or filter out reads with too many of them, or both.

 It's a good idea to apply `trimmer.py` to at least remove sequence with a high density of ambiguous bases.
 This will result from any low-quality region or portion of the consensus where the raw reads were trimmed to different lengths: